+EN/AN333

-EN/AN333 LITERATURE OF GUAM.
+LITERATURE OF GUAM.

 MICRONESIA, AND THE PACIFIC F/Even Years This course provides an overview of the Pacific island literatures.
 It surveys myths, legends, folktales, historical and literary works of Guam, Micronesia and other Pacific island cultures.
-It also explores resources suitable for instruction in the
+It also explores resources suitable for instruction in the schools.
+Prerequisite: EN111, any 200-level literature course or consent of the instructor.

-EN340 MAJOR AUTHORS Vears
+MAJOR AUTHORS

 This course allows students to study extensively the work, life, and times of a single writer and, in so doing, to understand the importance and relevance of that writer within both historical and modern contexts.
 The course may be repeated for credit when different authors are covered.
-Prerequisite: EN111.
+Prerequisite: EN111 or any 200-level English course or consent of instructor.